Researchers

 Dmitri Logunov

-Dmitri's research focuses on taxonomy of Salticidae, particularly from Asia.
-Currently he is involved in revisions of Afrotropical Spartaeinae, Lyssomaninae and Aelurillinae.
+Dmitri's research focuses on taxonomy of Salticidae, particularly from Asia, but he has also made many valuable contributions to the taxonomy of the Afrotropical fauna.

 Further information